 The Jerry Slocum Collection of Mechanical Puzzles embodies a lifetime pursuit of the intriguing and the perplexing.
-The result is the largest assemblage of its kind in the world, with over 35,000 puzzle.
-The mechanical puzzles in the collection range from Victorian era amusements to innovative designs made with laser cutters and 3D printing to create their designs.
-Learn about the different types of mechanical puzzles and the different challenges each pose.
+The result is the largest assemblage of its kind in the world, with over 35,000 puzzles.
+The mechanical puzzles in the collection range from Victorian era amusements to modern innovative designs made with laser cutters and 3D printing.
+Learn about the different types of mechanical puzzles and the challenges each pose.

-Puzzles from our hands-on collection will be at the booth for attendees to solve along with a group of 3D printed hands-on puzzles for attendees to try as well.
-Hear from the Lilly Library’s Curator of Puzzles about how puzzle designers develop their deviously difficult creations, and just maybe find a new idea for your next project.
+Puzzles from their hands-on collection will be at the booth for attendees to solve.
+Hear from the Lilly Library’s Curator of Puzzles about how puzzle designers develop their deviously difficult creations, and maybe find a new idea for your next project!

 We have exciting news to announce this year!
 One of our favorite organizations in town is doing something a bit different at Makevention.
 WonderLab Museum will be setting up a computer programming room.
 They will have laptops available with various coding and programming activities for all skill levels and ages.
 The theme will be animation, including tools such as Khan Academy’s Pixar in a Box, Scratch, etc. They will also have screen-free activities for younger kids related to animation/coding.
 You don’t want to miss this hands-on exhibit! https://www.wonderlab.org/